Python REST APIs + Flask + Angular CRUD Example

 </table>

-Here we are showing users information on HTML table and we have attached Detail, Edit and Delete operations for each row of the table.
+Here I am showing users information on HTML table and I have attached Detail, Edit and Delete operations for each row of the table.

 One problem you will face when you run the server and client applications – CORS error.